-How the plan will help MSME sector.
+How the plan will help the MSME sector.
 Who are the beneficiaries?
 How it will impact the manufacturing sector growth and GDP.
 Is the effect immediate?
-Will there be any misuse of funds and leakages etc….
+Will, there be any misuse of funds and leakages, etc.

-By providing GST details, Income Tax details, Bank account details an entrepreneur can avail the loan.
+By providing GST details, Income Tax details, Bank account details an entrepreneur can avail of the loan.
 The GST registered firms shall also get a rebate of 2% on the interest paid on the loan.
 Based on the eligibility, there has been no specific information provided however it would limit to MSMEs.
 6,000 crore has been set aside toward the enhancement of technology which would ease and enhance the manufacturing sector.
-The main criteria however is to boost the growth of manufacturing sector and to increase GDP as MSME play a major role in the contribution towards GDP by contributing up to 30%, there have been five aspects that is focused on.
+The main criteria, however, is to boost the growth of the manufacturing sector and to increase GDP as MSME plays a major role in the contribution towards GDP by contributing up to 30%, there have been five aspects that are focused on.
 “Access to credit, access to market, technology up-gradation, ease of doing business, and a sense of security for employees”.

 SolutionBuggy is an exclusive and dedicated platform for the Manufacturing Sector in India.
 It seamlessly bridges the gap between the industrial sector and professionals for on-demand consultation and services including projects.
 It connects SMEs and Large Scaled Industries with Industrial Consultants / Experts and Industrial Product Suppliers over the internet for collaboration and success.